 - This storytelling can be in the form of data visualizations, projections, charts, or graphs

-The increasing proliferation of data scientists into organizations of various size, scale and shapes, has definitely put the methodology of data scientist into perspective.
+The increasing proliferation of data scientists into organizations of various sizes, scales and shapes, has definitely put the methodology of a data scientists into perspective.
 The universal fact is that data scientists of today’s times need to possess three key career traits –

 - The ability to unravel insights from shapeless data and convey their findings in a language that their business stakeholders can comprehend.